nkolban/duktape-esp32/docs/classes.md

 ```

 ###bind
 Bind a socket to a local address.
+The return is the return code of the underlying bind.
+This will
+be zero on success.

 Syntax:
 `bind(options)`